 The borders of the Mount Vernon were washed by more than 10 miles of tidewater.
 The whole Potomac River shore, in fact, was one entire fishery.

-The colonists also described their amazement at having boats swamped by four to six foot sturgeon that leaped out of the water on board, and of fish schools so thick that they were unable to move their boats through them.
-Oysters as large as fourteen inches were common.
+The colonists also described their amazement at having boats swamped by 4- to 6-foot sturgeon that leaped out of the water on board, as well as fish schools thick enough to impede a boat.
+Oysters as large as 14 inches were common.

 As a result of this abundance, the development of fisheries as a viable source of food and income was to be expected.
 The early colonists knew how to fish but were not skilled in farming in their new homeland.
 With the excesses available from the waters they lived by, they only needed to find ways to preserve the catches and to send their harvests to other markets.

-In the northern colonies, a flourishing industry was already in progress in offshore cod fishing, with the salt dried cod being shipped to European markets.
-Living by and the use of the waters also dictated that there be a heavy dependence on all types of watercraft, so the construction and operation of boats followed in parallel with the fishing industry.
+In the northern colonies, a flourishing industry was already in progress in offshore cod fishing, with the salt-dried cod being shipped to European markets.
+Living by and using the waters also dictated that there be a heavy dependence on all types of watercraft, so the construction and operation of boats followed in parallel with the fishing industry.

-The main fishing effort in the Potomac involved she herring and shad runs of the spring season as the water began to warm and these fish returned to spawn in the upper river and in the creeks and other tributaries.
-In writings of the day, there are references to the surface of the water sparkling like silver as thousands of fish moved up river.
-Early attempts at spearing fish or trapping them in enclosures made of wooden stakes led eventually to fish weirs and the use of nets and seines imported from Europe.
+The main fishing effort on the Potomac involved the herring and shad runs during the spring season.
+As the water began to warm, these fish returned to spawn in the upper river, creeks, and tributaries of the Potomac.
+In writings of the day, there are references to the surface of the water sparkling like silver, as millions of fish swam upriver.
+Early attempts at spearing fish or trapping them in enclosures made of wooden stakes eventually led to the introduction of fish weirs and the use of seine nets imported from Europe.

-In Washington's time, it was natural that he would incorporate fishing into his plantation routine and make it a part of the revenue producing activities of a working farm, following the lead of his father and half-brother Lawrence.
+In Washington's time, it was natural that he would incorporate fishing into his plantation routine and make it a part of the revenue-producing activities of a working farm, following the lead of his father Augustine and half-brother Lawrence.